Skip to the main content area Skip to the footer section

 Medical coding and billing involve reviewing medical documents for record-keeping and insurance payments.
 While usually grouped as one occupation, they are actually two distinct specialties.

-Medical coders or coders perform medical coding.
-They spend their shift reviewing providers' notes from sources like electronic medical records and looking for items like disease names, medical conditions, and even instruments used.
+Medical coders perform medical coding.
+They spend their shift reviewing providers' notes from sources like electronic medical records (EMR) and looking for items like disease names, medical conditions, and even instruments used.
 Each item is assigned a standard code drawn from sources such as Current Procedural Terminology, International Classification of Diseases, and Healthcare Common Procedure Coding System.

 Unsurprisingly, medical billers do medical billing.
 They review the codes from coders to generate billing claims for insurance companies.
 Billers must submit the correct codes, as companies deny payment requests due to errors.
 Billers are also responsible for investigating these denials and getting payment from patients for anything not covered by insurance.